Actenonyx

 Actenonyx is a genus of beetles in the family Carabidae.
 At present only species in this genus is Actenonyx bembidioides.
-However it has been suggested that a taxonomic revision of this genus is needed as there are two species that await description.
+However, it has been suggested that a taxonomic revision of this genus is needed as there are two species that await description.
+David Kavanaugh researched this beetle genus in a comprehensive study published in 2022, making the case for a new species.
 This genus and species was first described by Adam White and is endemic to New Zealand.